ChyKusuma/SPHINXKeyV2/README.md

 ### Base58 Encoding:

 - The code defines a static constant string `base58_chars`, which contains characters used for Base58 encoding.
-Base58 is a binary-to-text encoding scheme commonly used for encoding in Bitcoin addresses and other cryptographic data, we needed this only to produce shorter address and for human readibility.
+Base58 is a binary-to-text encoding scheme commonly used for encoding in Bitcoin addresses and other cryptographic data, we needed this only to produce shorter address and for human readability.

 - The function `EncodeBase58` takes a vector of unsigned characters `(std::vector<unsigned char>)` as input and returns the Base58 encoded string.